zhengtaoxiao/Single-Cell-Metabolic-Landscape/README.md

 Rscript non-malignant_subtype.R head_neck
 cd ..
 ```
-The metabolic features in different T-cell subtypes and fibroblast subtypes will be identified using the GSEA analysis.
+The metabolic features in different T-cell subtypes and fibroblast subtypes will be identified in this step.

 Contact
 -------